 - Shake well and strain into a chilled glass.
 Serve with a brandied cherry.

-And that’s our journey through sloe gin cocktails.
+The only other thing I would say about the brand you buy is to avoid super cheap sloe gin.
+They tend to be artificial and overly sweet.
+And with that, we conclude our journey through sloe gin cocktails.
 What did you think?
 Have you experimented much with sloe gin?
 I’d love to hear from you in the comments.
 Cheers!